skydiving-nono/gibgen/README.md

 Question 1: "How did you approach the problem?"
 (500 words or less)

+To handle this problem I followed a similar method architects use when remodeling a building.
+When an architect remodels a building, he/she takes a plan of action to what he/she wants to do to the building, then breaks the building down and then reconstructs it according to the designed plan.
+The difference here is the building is never demolished, its main aspects/backbones are left in tact.
+To handle the jumbling of something like the words of a paragraph can follow the same path as the remodeling of a building.
+My first plan of action was to plan out how I wanted to handle jumbling the letters of many words, planning to plan.
+Before setting off on a coding frenzy, I sat down and wrote, on paper, the steps I thought would be best and most efficient for handling this problem.
+The approach I decided would be to take an entire paragraph, break that down into individual words, break those words down into an array of individual characters, then work my way back up reconstructing my paragraph (the building) with my new jumbled words (the renovations).
+Once my plans were tangible (out of my head and onto paper) I researched which tools I may need for this problem.
+Would I need anything for this program was not familiar with?
+File IO, Array manipulation, etc., do I know enough about these to write this program, if not, learn about them so handling this problem could be more efficient when the time came to write code.
+Finally the time came to write code.
+The program’s construction is as follows:
+*	read input – take the text from the command line/file and feed that information into my program* manipulate input – once the input has been inserted into program, have a method to handle most of the work* return manipulated input to the command lineThe tool used by the program is below, allowing the program to be an index while the verbose description is in the corresponding method.
+The actual jumbling of the paragraph takes an entire paragraph, separating by each word and randomly jumbling the insides of individual words.
+Finally, I tested the program.
+Testing is where most of the work came from.
+Through testing I was able to come up with ideas and issues that I had not thought of in the first iteration of the program.
+The testing was fruitful and allowed me to finish a fully functional program that didn’t break at points it would break at before.

 Question 2: "What was the most difficult aspect of the solution?"
 (500 words or less)

+The most difficult aspect of the solution was the handling of the many little problems that would arise due to trying to stay in bounds of stipulations given.

+There was a recursive pattern of questions that would arise.
+The deeper I would try to specify bits of the program, the more I realized I would have to handle.

+For example, shuffling a paragraph of characters would be simple: build an array, fill it with characters, shuffle it, return the array.
+Well in this problem the words had to remain whole.
+So diving into that question led to handling another issue, shuffling the insides of the words while keeping the first/last characters the same.

+This aspect of the solution, the one-by-one handling of breaking down and rebuilding of the text was the most difficult.
+However, it was also the most fruitful.
+This forced a step-by-step handling of the problem, so it was almost impossible to break code, because in order to move forward onto a new problem, the task/problem at hand had to be taken care of.